NicolasLagaillardie/mpst_rust_github/artifact.md

 <details>
 <summary> Rust commands on build, test, compile </summary>

-Here is a general descitpion of all commpand you can run on build, check and test.
+Here is a general description of all commands you can run on build, check and test.
  <!-- test `Mpanon` with the following commands: -->

 ```bash